ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/external-replication-task.markdown

   *  Indexes & indexes definitions

 * Conflicts:
-  * Two clusters that have an External Replication task defined between them will detect and resolve documents conflicts according to each cluster's conflict resolution policy.
+  * Two databases that have an External Replication task defined between them will detect and resolve document conflicts according to each database conflict resolution policy.
-  * It is recommended to have the same policy configuration on both clusters.
+  * It is recommended to have the same policy configuration on both the source and the target databases.

 * In this page:
   * [External Replication Task - Definition](../../../../studio/database/tasks/ongoing-tasks/external-replication-task#external-replication-task---definition)